 Our Certificate of Study in Law gives Penn graduate students an opportunity to become immersed in important legal topics in the areas of their academic interests.

 Certificate Program Opportunities & Requirements

-- LAW 511 - Intro to US Law and Legal Methods is required.
-This course is offered in the summer, fall, and spring semesters.
-Law 511 is recommended as the first course non-law students take at Penn Law in order to be prepared for additional coursework here.
+- Offered in the summer, fall, and spring semesters, LAWM 511 is recommended as the first course non-law students take at Penn Law in order to be prepared for additional Certificate in Law coursework; and

-- These courses may be completed at any time during the candidate’s graduate studies.
+- The courses required for the Certificate may be completed at any time during the candidate’s graduate studies.

 - Students must achieve a grade of B- or better in all courses counting toward the Certificate.

 - The Certificate of Study in Law will be granted by the University of Pennsylvania Law School faculty to Penn graduate students who successfully complete its requirements.

 Qualified students should express their interest by sending an email to Sherita Ragins at email@example.com.
 The email should include:

 - Your Program of Study and Department

 - A brief statement of your interest in studying at Penn Law and an idea of the courses and/or topics you would be interested in exploring (to learn more about course offerings at Penn Law, please click here).